Sunday Morning Church School

 Human Sexuality and Faith

 We believe that our sexuality is part of God’s gifts in creation.
-To help our youth grow into adulthood, we offer Our Whole Lives (OWL).
+To help our youth grow into adulthood, we offer Our Whole Lives (OWL) approximately every other year.
 OWL is a multi-age curriculum developed in partnership by the Unitarian-Universalist Association and the United Church of Christ to provide comprehensive sexuality education.
 Understanding human sexuality in the context of faith is critically important.
 OWL gives our youth the tools that increase knowledge, communication, safety and health.

 Our Whole Lives Leaders are selected from the congregation because of their maturity and ability to share the sensitive nature of the material.
 They are specially trained and certified by a national association of OWL Trainers.

 Confirmation is the historic act of youth taking on the promises their parents made at the time of Baptism and entering the church as full members of the community.
 Classes are offered for youth Grade 9 and older to investigate the history of the Christian church, the depth and breadth of the Bible, the reason of being part of a faith community, and the call for mission and outreach.
 The class is organized in October and meets regularly through May.

 Confirmation class is led by the pastors, with the help of members of the Boards of Deacons and Christian Education.
 Adults from the congregation also take part as Mentors.